squadify/squadify.github.io/index.md

 <h3>Search Page</h3>
 <img src="/images/search.png">
-<p>This is a view of the search page without any searchs being made.
+<p>This is a view of the search page without any searches being made.
 You can either type the club name in or search by tags which are preset and the clubs that match the users search will be displayed under "Results".</p>

 <h3>Search Page Searched</h3>
 <img src="/images/search2.png">